Antioxidants in Skincare: What Are They & How Do They Work?

 In the simplest terms, antioxidants are compounds that inhibit oxidation.
 Just like bikes, fences and cars can become rusty, our skin can also suffer oxidative stress.
 And it’s not just our skin -- our entire bodies can suffer from oxidative stress, which is why antioxidants are super important parts of our skincare and our diets.
 (But we’ll dive into that another day!)

 How do we get to this “oxidative stress”?

 Well, we can’t fully explain this without first going over another common buzzword used in skincare: free radical.
 Simply put, free radicals are unstable atoms that don’t follow the rules and bother other atoms, when they should be minding their own business.
 When you have unstable oxygen atoms (aka free radicals), they bind to other oxygen atoms and create oxidative stress.
 This can lead to damaged skin cells and “aging”, among other issues.
 That’s where antioxidants come in.
 Antioxidants swoop in and keep radicals in line.
 They turn free radicals into stable atoms (or destroy them entirely).
 And less oxidative stress = saying goodbye to your skin looking like a rusty bike!
 Of course, our bodies have internal mechanisms to help combat those pesky free radicals, but over time, our bodies become less effective at doing it as we age.
-(For a more in-depth look at the chemistry behind free radicals, check out this article.)
+(For a more in-depth look at the chemistry behind free radicals, check out how free radicals damage the body.)

 Where do these free radicals come from in the first place?